armandomartineze/CloudNativeDevOpsFastTrackV2/Lab. #4 - Securing Cloud Native Applications/README.md

  2. Run the labs [Lab. #1](../Lab.%20%231%20-%20Resource%20Provisioning) and [Lab #2](../Lab.%20%232%20-%20Developing%20Cloud%20Native%20Applications%20-%20Parte%201).
  3. Get the Front-End Load Balancer name.
 In the 🍔 hamburger menu, go to: **Networking** → **Load Balnacer**.
 Save the name of the Load Balancer associated with the Front-End of [Lab #2](../Lab.%20%232%20-%20Developing%20Cloud%20Native%20Applications%20-%20Parte%201)
+ 4. Click in the load balancer for the Front-end to access its detail page.
+ 5. Change the listener of the load Balancer to HTTP Protocol.
+This will allow the WAF to connect properly with the load balancer.
+In the Load Balancer page, click in the **Listeners** link
+ 6. Click in the 3 dots button and click on **Edit**
+ 7. In the **Edit listener** change de Protocol to **HTTP** and click **Save changes**.
+This will take 1-2 minutes to make the change to the listener.
+Once the change is apply, continue with the Lab.

  That's it!
 We've fulfilled all the prerequisites for the lab!